cloudflarearchive/kt_fdw/README.md

-# Memcached Foreign Data Wrapper for PostgreSQL
+# Kyoto Tycoon Foreign Data Wrapper for PostgreSQL

 Based on Blackhole Foreign Data Wrapper for PostgreSQL